Opening Cirque du Soleil show Volta canceled

 The opening show for Cirque du Soleil’s VOLTA show at Redmond’s Marymoor Park was abruptly canceled after a liquid from below the stage sprayed the audience.

-The Redmond Fire Department is at the scene, but could not immediately be reached for comment.
+The Redmond Fire Department was at the scene, but could not immediately be reached for comment.
 King County Sheriff’s Office spokeswoman Sgt.
 Cynthia Sampson said two deputies went to the venue and found no serious injuries.

-Relaying information deputies received from the fire department, Sampson said, “some sort of hydraulic line from a piece of machinery” burst and “sprayed a few people.”“It was nothing nefarious,” Sampson said.
+Relaying information deputies received from the fire department, Sampson said, “some sort of hydraulic line from a piece of machinery” burst and “sprayed a few people.”

+“It was nothing nefarious,” Sampson said.
 “It was just an industrial issue with a piece of machinery.”

-Jonathan Fay, who was sitting four rows from the front, said the show was 30 minutes in when the liquid sprayed the audience.

 Most Read Local Stories